dingxiong/dingxiong.github.io/_posts/2023-12-10-tech-diary.md

 Some random thoughts or learnings.

+## 2024-05-31 Fri

+After upgrading MacOS, nerds fonts refused to work.
+After a quick search online, I found it is the problem with iTerm2:
+`settings -> profiles -> default -> Text -> font -> Hack Nerd Font`.
+Maybe I
+should spend some time learning the internals of how font works inside terminal emulator.

 ## 2024-05-15 Wed

 I just watched a video from Jeff Dean about ML, and wrote down the papers